Otara Foundation

 Climate Change March 2015 — The Otara Foundation was a leading campaigner in Colombo.

-Kwita Izina is a traditional naming ceremony introduced in 2005 to raise awareness on conservation efforts, as the Government of Rwanda, through the Rwanda Development Board has achieved great success in protecting the endangered mountain gorilla population and has worked diligently with conservation partners, the private sector and the community to conserve their natural habitat.
+Kwita Izina is a traditional naming ceremony introduced in 2005 to raise awareness on conservation efforts.
+The Government of Rwanda, through the Rwanda Development Board, has achieved great success in protecting the endangered mountain gorilla population — working diligently with conservation partners, the private sector and the community to conserve their natural habitat.

-As a result of Kwita Izina and other conservation efforts, the population of the endangered mountain gorillas had increased to 604 in 2016 in comparison to 480 in 2010 and the region’s low of 242 in 1981.
+As a result of Kwita Izina and other conservation efforts, the population of endangered mountain gorillas had increased to 604 in 2016, up from 480 in 2010 and the region's low of 242 in 1981.

-Otara Gunewardene was invited as an honorary guest by the Rwandan Government, as one of 25 international celebrities, to name a baby gorilla at the national Kwita Izina naming ceremony, to celebrate the importance of conservation and the role of sustainable tourism in protecting Africa’s rare and endangered wildlife species.
+Otara Gunewardene was invited as an honorary guest by the Rwandan Government, as one of 25 international celebrities, to name a baby gorilla at the national Kwita Izina ceremony — celebrating the importance of conservation and sustainable tourism in protecting Africa's rare and endangered wildlife.

 Health & Nutrition

 The Otara Foundation has become increasingly concerned as to the nutritional health of the general population of Sri Lanka.
-Too often, the general public’s source of information on nutrition originates from the misleading mass-media marketing strategies of processed food manufacturers.
-Therefore, the Otara Foundation has invested substantially in infomercials and programming that promotes a natural, localised diet.
-The Foundation uses its social media reach to broadcast the numerous health benefits of living in tropical paradise, offering a real education on the multitude of ‘superfoods’ and nutritious local produce available in Sri Lanka.
+Too often, the public's source of information on nutrition originates from the misleading mass-media marketing strategies of processed food manufacturers.
+The Foundation has invested in infomercials and programming that promote a natural, localised diet, using its social media reach to broadcast the numerous health benefits of living in tropical paradise.

-The Foundation does not encourage the consumption of animal products, in line with progressive global thought that recognises livestock manufacture as the primary cause of environmental destruction, the inhumane nature of factory farming, the regulated and unregulated use of hormones and antibiotics in food and many other reasons.
-The Foundation bases its position on health with Founder Otara’s acceptance of ‘mindfulness’ and empathy as a way of life; that all animals fear suffering and death and therefore, this Organisation will not contribute to that end, for any animal.
+The Foundation does not encourage the consumption of animal products, in line with progressive global thought that recognises livestock manufacture as a primary cause of environmental destruction, the inhumane nature of factory farming, and the regulated and unregulated use of hormones and antibiotics in food.

-The Organisation remains concerned with general inaccessibility to scrutinise the operations of Sri Lanka’s livestock trade.
-The Animal Welfare Bill championed by the Otara Foundation contains provisions that regulate the livestock trade, but lobbying by vested interests continue to delay its passage to law.
+The Animal Welfare Bill championed by the Foundation contains provisions that regulate the livestock trade, but lobbying by vested interests continues to delay its passage to law.

 Waste Management

 Sri Lanka has a national waste management crisis.
-While the Otara Foundation has been funding, sponsoring and participating in beach ‘clean-ups’ throughout the island on a regular basis, we believe this ‘damage control’ measure fails to address the overall problem of poor waste management practices, particularly in rural areas.
+While the Otara Foundation has been funding, sponsoring and participating in beach clean-ups across the island on a regular basis, we believe this damage-control measure fails to address the overall problem of poor waste management practices, particularly in rural areas.

-The Otara Foundation’s focus is to find and support effective recycling processes, while it investigates the accountability of industries indiscriminately creating non-biodegradable waste.
+Our focus is to find and support effective recycling processes, while investigating the accountability of industries indiscriminately creating non-biodegradable waste.

 • January 2018 — Garbage Cleanup Program, National Program for 7 Days of Rest